alpha-lambda/aws-drivers/README.md

     - **body** - { Any } - the body of the message
     - **[delaySeconds]** - { Number } - the length of time, in seconds, for which a specific message is delayed
     - **[messageAttributes]** - { Object } - key-value pairs of attributes to be added to the message
+    - **[dedupId]** - { String } - Required for and only used in FIFO queues: https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagededuplicationid-property.html
+    - **[groupId]** - { String } - Required for and only used in FIFO queues: https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagegroupid-property.html

 #### sendToDLQ(context, dlqUrl, items)
 Formats and sends messages to the specified deadletter queue.